GianniBart/BanMod/README.md

 - ***Veiledpurple***, always present, informs me of bugs and suggests many improvements, including excluding the red name, excluding the detective from the otherwise too strong immortal, and adding the suicide option for the exiler when using the command.
 - ***Mistaken*** for the suggestions on sabotage, update tasks count suggestion, and the command to call the meeting from chat.
 - ***ELV1S*** for the suggestions on name changes and for the colored text chat.
+- ***Crewbait*** for the suggestion for disabling the first meeting and for reporting other bugs
-- Others for the suggestions for autostart, kicking fortegreen players, for the summary, and for the suggestion for disabling the first meeting.
+- Others for the suggestions for autostart, kicking fortegreen players, for the summary.

 I especially thank all my friends who play in my modded lobbies and allow me to test the mod with so much patience.
 ___